 Under the Investment Advisory Agreement ("Agreement") with the Trust, NFA manages the Funds in accordance with the policies and procedures established by the Board of Trustees.
-For services provided under the Agreement, NFA receives from each Fund an annual fee, paid monthly based on average daily net assets of each such Fund, at the following fee rates:
+For services provided under the Agreement, NFA receives from each Investor Destinations Fund an annual fee, paid monthly, of 0.13%, based on average daily net assets of each such Investor Destinations Fund.
+For services provided under the Agreement, NFA receives from each Blueprint Fund an annual fee, paid monthly, based on average daily net assets of each such Blueprint Fund as follows.

-Fund Name Advisory Fee NVIT Blueprint SM Managed Growth Fund 0.22% on assets up to \$1.5 billion; 0.21% on assets of \$1.5 billion and more but less than \$2 billion; and 0.20% on assets of \$2 billion and more NVIT Blueprint SM Managed Growth & Income 0.22% on assets up to \$1.5 billion; Fund 0.21% on assets of \$1.5 billion and more but less than \$2 billion; and 0.20% on assets of \$2 billion and more NVIT Investor Destinations Managed Growth 0.15% of the Fund's average daily net assets Fund NVIT Investor Destinations Managed Growth & 0.15% of the Fund's average daily net assets Income Fund its duties, or by reason of reckless disregard of its obligations and duties under the Agreement.
+Assets Fee

+Up to \$1.5 billion 0.20%

+\$1.5 billion and more but less than \$2 billion 0.19%

+\$2 billion or more 0.18%

+The Agreement also specifically provides that NFA, including its directors, officers, and employees, shall not be liable for any error of judgment, or mistake of law, or for any loss arising out of any investment, or for any act or omission in the execution and management of the Trust, except for willful misfeasance, bad faith, or gross negligence in the performance of its duties, or by reason of reckless disregard of its obligations and duties under the Agreement.
 The Agreement continues in effect for an initial period of one year and thereafter shall continue automatically for successive annual periods provided such continuance is specifically approved at least annually by the Trustees, or by vote of a majority of the outstanding voting securities of the Trust, and, in either case, by a majority of the Trustees who are not parties to the Agreement or interested persons of any such party.
 The Agreement terminates automatically in the event of its "assignment," as defined under the 1940 Act.
-It may be terminated at any time as to a Fund, without penalty, by vote of a majority of the outstanding voting securities of that Fund, by the Board of Trustees or NFA, on not more than 60 days' written notice.
+It may be terminated at any time as to a Fund, without penalty, by vote of a majority of the outstanding voting securities of that Fund, by the Board of Trustees or NFA, on not more than 60 days written notice.
 The Agreement further provides that NFA may render similar services to others.